MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/tutorial-aovpn-deploy-setup.md

 >Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows 10, Windows 11

-In this tutorial, you'll create a sample infrastructure that shows you how to implement an Always On VPN connection process.
+In this tutorial, you'll learn how to deploy Always On VPN connections for remote domain-joined Windows client computers.
+You'll create a sample infrastructure that shows you how to implement an Always On VPN connection process.
 The process is composed of the following steps:

 1. The Windows VPN client uses a public DNS server to perform a name resolution query for the IP address of the VPN gateway.